Metadrop/behat-contexts/README.md

   - **cookies_ignored**: list of cookies that won't be taken into account when checking if cookies have been loaded.
   - **cookies_third_party_domains_included**: additional domains to check for third party cookies apart from the default list (see CookieComplianceContext::THIRD_PARTY_COOKIE_HOSTS).
   - **cookies_third_party_domains_ignored**: domains to ignore when checking for third party cookies.
-This allows to u ignore domains that are included in the default list (see CookieComplianceContext::THIRD_PARTY_COOKIE_HOSTS).
+This allows to ignore domains that are included in the default list (see CookieComplianceContext::THIRD_PARTY_COOKIE_HOSTS).

 Example configuration *without* Cookie Manager type: